linode/apl-docs/docs/apps/gitea.md

 Gitea may be used for other purposes, and is especially useful in combination with Drone as a CI/CD solution.
 Just like Otomi uses it.

-## Gitea for GitOps
+## Configuration

-When Argo CD is enabled, Otomi will automatically create a GitOps repository for each Team in Gitea.

-## Role based access
+### Role based access

 Currently Gitea only supports a single role in combination with OIDC.
 To sign in to Gitea, a user needs to be a member of the `team-admin` group.
-Team members will not have access to Gitea.
+Team members by default do not have access to Gitea.

+## Automation

+When Argo CD is enabled, Otomi will automatically create a GitOps repository for each Team in Gitea.

+## Integrations

+## Instructions